sassygrody/some-game-of-life/README.md

 - [x] Output a grid board with an initial pattern of live cells (seeds)
 - [] Update the starting seeds given the game rules up to 10 evolutions
 - [] See how that looks and hope my pair knows how to make it infiinte?

+## Final thoughts

+Overall, I'm a bit disappointed that I didn't make it through my limited scope.
+I definitely should have considered breaking out into OOP earlier, despite going with the "make it work, make it right, make it fast" strategy.
+Regardless of time, I don't think think Conway's game is the best way for me to showcase my techincal skills.
+But hopefully we get a chance to extend and talk about the solution and maybe redeem my problem solving skills despite not solving the problem.